 Gender- Men and Women

 Educational Qualifications- Minimum 60% marks in each in Maths & Physics at 10 + 2 level.
-Graduate (Three Year Course) in any discipline from a recognised University with minimum 60% marks or equivalent.
+Graduate (Three Year Courses) in any discipline from a recognized university with a minimum of 60% marks or equivalent.

 OR

-BE/B Tech (Four Year Course) from a recognised University with minimum 60% marks or equivalent
+BE/B Tech (Four Year Course) from a recognized University with a minimum of 60% marks or equivalent

 Step 2- Air Force Selection Board